COVID-19: Changes to Household Waste Recycling Sites (HWRS)

 Can vans access the sites?

-Vans can access both the Brighton & Hove sites on Tuesdays and Thursdays only.
+Vans can access both the Brighton & Hove sites on Tuesdays, Thursdays and Saturdays only.

 The reason for limiting vans to certain days is because recycling sites are operating at 50% to 60% parking bay availability due to social distancing requirements.
 Vans typically contain significantly more waste than cars so take up more time on site.
 Find out what document you need to take if you are visiting the HWRS in a van.